tony-waters/tony-waters.github.io/_posts/2026-03-19-performance-considerations-for-jpa-one-to-one-relationships.md

 In particular:

-lazy loading may not behave as expected
+- lazy loading may not behave as expected

-joins may appear unexpectedly
+= joins may appear unexpectedly

-N+1 queries can still occur
+- N+1 queries can still occur

 Understanding how Hibernate loads one-to-one associations helps avoid surprises.
+In this post I want to look at this and some potential solutions.

 1. Unexpected Eager Loading